SkygearIO/guides/cms/cms-basics.md

 ## What's next?

-Next, let's learn about how to [configure the Record page][doc-cms-record].
+Next, let's learn about how to [configure the record page][doc-cms-record].

 [doc-cms-record]: /guides/cms/cms-records/